This is a musing about confronting, and the confrontation of invisible disability.

 I was most taken aback at her interruption, and even more so at her tone of voice.
 I do not interpret the eyes or body language well, and often fail to grasp the more implicit elements of social exchange, but I am nevertheless very sensitive to tones and tonal nuances.
 The tonality definitely did not come across as friendly to me at all.
-I looked up at her (she is a tall lady and I am rather short), directly at her eyes, and replied, as calmly as I could, trying not to allow my voice to quiver or squeak from anxiety at being surprised in such a manner.
-“I have autism and she is my emotional assistance dog,” maintaining a steady eye contact throughout.
-Was she taken aback at my very firm, confident rejoinder?
-I am not sure, as I am unable to read the eyes, and I only make eye contact because I have trained myself to do so, and I know for a fact it is useful in interactions with neurotypical people, especially in situations such as this one.
+I looked up at her (she is a tall lady and I am rather short), directly at her eyes, and replied, as calmly as I could, trying not to allow my voice to quiver or squeak from anxiety at being accosted in such a manner.
+“I am autistic and she is my psychiatric assistance dog,” maintaining a steady eye contact throughout.
+Was she taken aback at my very firm, quietly confident rejoinder?
+I am not sure, as I am unable to read the eyes, and I only make eye contact because I have trained myself to do so, and I know for a fact it is useful in interactions with most neurotypical or non-autistic people, especially in situations such as this one.

 We arrived at the 4th floor, the security officers got out with me and Lucy, but the lady discovered she had forgotten to press the lift button to the 2nd floor, which was where she was actually headed.
 She must have been distracted by Lucy’s presence and the unusual goings on inside that little space for those few moments, now forever locked in ephemerality.